osprey-lang/osprey/parser.notes.md

 8. Binary operator expressions of the form `a != b` get turned into `not (a == b)`.

 Notably, parenthesized expressions are _not_ stripped.
-This is partly because it is invalid for the inner expression in a parenthesized expression to refer to a namespace or type.
+There are two reasons for this.
+Firstly, it is invalid for the inner expression in a parenthesized expression to refer to a namespace or type.
 In other words, the following should not compile:

 	class Foo { static value; }
 	(Foo).value = 10;

 even though `Foo` declares a field `value`.
 If the parenthesized expression were stripped out, we would not be able to detect this situation, as the compiler would see it as `Foo.value`, which is valid. `ParenthesizedExpression.ResolveNames` performs this check, and never returns a `ParenthesizedExpression`.

-The other reason has to do with lvalues.
-A parenthesized expression can never be assigned to, e.g. the following is wrong:
+Secondly, a parenthesized expression can never be assigned to, e.g. the following is wrong:

 	(a.b.c) = 123;

-but if we stripped out the parenthesized expression, it would compile just fine.
+but if we stripped out the parenthesized expression, it would compile just fine (assuming `a` exists, of course).